Farm and Land Conditions

 Christine also describes how some dairy farmer's highest individual input costs go toward vet bills in New Zealand.
 She says it can be traced back to the use of nitrogen fertiliser.
 At the 11 minute time marker of this video, she shows Australian data that shows no real improvement of milk production with the application of inorganic nitrogen fertiliser, yet farmers tend to keep increasing application.
 Farmers tend to expect results because inorganic nitrogen fertiliser visually grows grass, but it is not nutrient-dense grass.
 Nitrogen also stimulates the growth of lots of weeds, and then grows the need for herbicide.

-As a risk reduction strategy, organic fertilisers, compost, microbe-rich manure and high plant diversity in the paddocks are better long-term, sustainable solutions to remineralise, restore fertility and increase an economic return.
+As a risk reduction strategy, organic fertilisers, compost, compost tea, microbe-rich manure and high plant diversity in the paddocks are better long-term, sustainable solutions to remineralise, restore fertility and increase an economic return.
+New technologies are emerging to measure available nitrogen in the soil that are quick and cost-effective.
+Ohio State University and Cornell University are working on this quick soil test.
+The process measures a protein known as glomalin, which is generally believed to be produced by mycorrhizal fungi, more here.

 Insulating the farm from drought and bush fires, with high plant diversity, with Dr Christine Jones